githubGaboDotCom/Docker-Streamlit_App_with_Heroku/README.md

 **We have deployed our Streamlit app to Heroku for an easier access.
 If you want to check it, go ahead and visit the following URL:** <br>

 * https://polar-springs-15307.herokuapp.com/
+**Note: I am currently working with the Heroku Support team to restore the app access to the Heroku deployment service.
+As of November 28th, 2022, free Heroku plans are no longer available.
+The transition to Heroku paid plans has been made.